deliciousbrains/wp-migrate-db-anonymization/readme.txt

 Ensure no user personal data is included when a database is exported, pulled or pushed using WP Migrate DB (export) or WP Migrate DB Pro (export, pull, push).

+When the plugin is activated it will anonymize by default.
+You will need to deactivate the plugin to turn it off.

 User data is anonymized and includes data from the following tables:

 - users